 Randomly combining alphanumeric characters and symbols makes a password complex.
 It might be a highly effective strategy to safeguard against hacking.
 By creating passwords that don’t follow conventional patterns, dictionary attacks conducted using common word combinations become ineffective and time-consuming, ensuring the security of user accounts.

-Password complexity refers to the uniqueness and non-predictability of a password and not to the length of a password.
-However, a certain length is also a minimum criterion to set up a good, complex password.
-Even though complexity of a password does not necessarily demand a mix of uppercase and lowercase letters, numbers, and symbols, a complex password is often a mix of these components and can also significantly enhance security.
-However, the above argumentation with "Password123$" exemplarily shows that a mix does not always translates in complexity.
+“Password complexity” refers to the uniqueness and non-predictability of a password, and not so much to its length.
+However, a certain length is required to set up a good, complex password.
+Even though the complexity of a password does not necessarily demand a mix of uppercase and lowercase letters, numbers, and symbols, a complex password is often a mix of these components and can also significantly enhance security.
+However, the above argumentation with “Password123$” exemplarily shows that a mix does not always translate in complexity.
 And the length of a good and complex password can also be its problem.
 Complex passwords can also be more challenging to remember and may lead users to resort to writing them down or reusing them across multiple accounts – both of which compromise security.

 To learn more how to remember long and complex passwords, read our article on password manager and passphrases.